ietf-wg-cellar/matroska-specification/cellar-codec/subtitles.md

 * As subtitles usually come with a start and stop timestamps or a start timestamp and a duration, `SimpleBlock` is usually not used as it doesn't allow storing the `BlockDuration`.
+  One exception would be if the subtitle track has a `DefaultDuration` which doesn't require a `BlockDuration`.

 *   Start and stop timestamps that are used in a timestamps original storage format **SHOULD** be removed when being placed in Matroska as they could interfere if the file is edited